Help Desk Manager Resume Format

 3

-While technical knowledge is required, your resume might first be read by HR personnel without IT backgrounds.
-Balance technical terminology with clear descriptions of business impact.
+While familiarity with IT terms is required, your resume may be initially read by HR personnel unfamiliar with complex technology.
+Balance technical terms with clear explanations of business impact.

 4